MolSSI-Education/julia-introduction/README.md

 ### Building the book

-If you'd like to develop on and build the Scientific Visualization using Python book, you should:
+If you'd like to develop on and build this book, you should:

 - Clone this repository and run
 - Run `pip install -r requirements.txt` (it is recommended you do this within a virtual environment)
 - (Recommended) Remove the existing `book/_build/` directory
-- Run `jupyter-book build book/`
+- Run `make html` from the root of the repository

 A fully-rendered HTML version of the book will be built in `book/_build/html/`.